 For homestead exemption purposes, a married couple is presumed to have only one domicile and, hence, only one homestead exemption between them.
 To rebut that presumption, the burden of proof is on the applicants to show that they are maintaining separate domiciles.
 The county auditor must weigh the totality of the evidence.
-For example, some indicia of an individual's domicile would be (1) the state of issuance for the driver's license, (2) the address for voting purposes, (3) the number of days the spouse lived in each residence or in each state, if different states are involved, (4) phone records showing the level of activity at each residence, and (6) perhaps the most important piece of evidence, where and how each spouse files their state income tax returns.
+For example, some indicia of an individual's domicile would be (1) the state of issuance for the driver's license, (2) the address for voting purposes, (3) the number of days the spouse lived in each residence or in each state, if different states are involved, (4) phone records showing the level of activity at each residence, if such records exist, (5) utility bills showing the level of activity at each residence, and (6) perhaps the most important piece of evidence, where and how each spouse files their state income tax returns.